MagTOCml/magtocml.github.io/_project/1-spot.md

 featured: true
 ---
 ## SpotaTOC!

+NOTE: The methodology of the Spot phase of the project is being redesigned.
+This page will be updated soon.
+We will be releasing a simple Python app to efficiently find and gather the TOC pages rather than rely on a Twitter based workflow.

 Phase 1 in the **MagTOCml** project involves volunteer Twitter folk keeping an eye out for the Daily TOC Target tweets from the **@MagTOCml** Twitter account of this project.
 These tweets will include URL links to a small number of specific issues of magazines drawn from the massive *Computer Magazines* collection at the Internet Archive.